Diffuse Midline Gliomas Diagnosis and Treatment

 What are the grades of diffuse midline gliomas?

 Primary CNS tumors are graded based on the tumor location, tumor type, extent of tumor spread, genetic findings, the patient’s age, and tumor remaining after surgery, if surgery is possible.

-Diffuse midline gliomas are all Grade IV tumors.
+Diffuse midline gliomas are all grade 4 tumors (also written as grade IV).
 This means they are malignant (cancerous) and fast-growing.

 What do diffuse midline gliomas look like on an MRI?